piyakittiyaprem/AMR-project-handoff/docs/TROUBLESHOOTING_GUIDELINES.md

 # AMR Troubleshooting Guidelines (Software + Hardware)

-This document is the practical troubleshooting playbook for daily operation.
+This document is the troubleshooting guide for operation.

 ## 1) Pre-Power Safety Checklist